Elizabeth Hurley Goes Braless Under Thigh-Skimming Sarong Dress

 As she pulled up the hem of her dress, Elizabeth exposed her chiseled thigh.
 Gazing directly into the lens with an intense expression on her beautiful visage, the actress parted her lips in a seductive way, striking a sultry pose for the camera.

-Estée Lauder spokesmodel donned a face full of makeup, which included thick dark eyeliner and a pink glossy lipstick.
+The Estée Lauder spokesmodel donned a face full of makeup, which included thick dark eyeliner and pink glossy lipstick.
 She let her highlighted mane flow freely down her back and shoulder and wore her long honey-colored tresses with a mid-part.

 In the photo caption, Elizabeth described the yellow sarong dress as her favorite design.
 A quick scan of the Elizabeth Hurley Beach website revealed that the gorgeous piece is also available in pink and sea green.